No fewer than six times during a five-minute chat Thursday did Kale Kessy speak about wanting to make a deep playoff run with his new team.

 Sterzer, 18, sat out Wednesday's game with what Charron called an "upper-body injury."

 "He'll be a while," Charron added.

-Defenceman Tyler Hansen, who was ill and sat out Wednesday, practised Thursday and is expected to be back Friday night.
+Defenceman Tyler Hansen, who was ill and sat out Wednesday, practised Thursday and is expected to be back tonight.

 On that night, Kamloops could have defencemen Marek Hrbas and Jordan Thomson in the lineup.
 Forward JC Lipon, however, may be out.